-- A. Basis for Vacations - 1.
-Annual vacation with pay shall be provided for regular denominational employees and may be accrued and calculated on the following basis:
+A. Basis for Vacations

-Vacation entitlement per year of full-time service
+1. Annual vacation with pay shall be provided for regular denominational employees and may be accrued and calculated on the following basis:

-Vacation entitlement accrued per 38-hour week
+Vac ation entitlement per year of full-time service Vacation entitlement accrued per 38-hour week During first four-year period 2 weeks 1.4575 hours

-During next five-year period 3 weeks^1 2.1863 hoursAfter nine years of service 4 weeks^1 2.9151 hours
+During next five-year period 3 weeks 2.1863 hours After nine years of service 4 weeks 2.9151 hours

-1Employees are eligible to begin accruing vacation time at the 3 and 4 week rates after completing 4 and 9 years of service or in harmony with mandated government requirements.
+Employees are eligible to begin accruing vacation time at the 3 and 4 week rates after completing 4 and 9 years of service or in harmony with mandated government requirements.